5 examples of small offices, so you can create your own

 Nowadays we find a lot of furniture designed to take advantage of corners and passage areas and thus make the most of them, being especially useful in the design of small offices, such as the ascend desk which allows you to create modern and functional office environments, being easily adaptable to almost any place.

-- Office under the stairs (Ika table)
+Office under the stairs (Ika tables)

 Sometimes, houses do not offer enough space to create an office in your living room.
 In this case, you can use a seemingly useless space: under the stairs.